Digital Event Marketing Beyond the Geo-Fence

-With digital event targeting onboarding these mobile devices to the various digital touchpoints they connect to – postal, email, CRM files, and location – the advertiser has the ability to pre-qualify an audience into segments they can personalize.
+With digital event targeting, onboarding these mobile devices to the various digital touchpoints they connect to – postal, email, CRM files, and location – gives advertisers the ability to pre-qualify an audience into segments they can personalize.
 Each follow-up campaign can then be segmented by geographic region or by appending hundreds of demographic variables, such as affluence or life style, to focus your reach and improve campaign return on investment.

 Interested in learning more about successfully executing advanced digital event marketing campaigns?
 Contact us directly at (978) 684-7580 or firstname.lastname@example.org.